fsdigitalllc/fullstackdigital.com/content/work/web/fariastechnique/index.md

         tag: h2
         title: "An incredible partnership."
       - template: element-title
-        class: "color-oil text-center big-paragraph"
+        class: "color-oil text-center"
         tag: p
         title: |
-          From kickoff to launch to management, Fullstacik has worked side-by-side with Dr. Farias to bring the entire program experience to life.
+          From kickoff to launch to management, Fullstack has worked side-by-side with Dr. Farias to bring the entire program experience to life.
   - template: include-row
     class: h_c-center v_c-center wrap
     size: fullwidth